 Overcollateralization and collateralization ratio

 In money markets, all positions need to stay overcollateralized.
-What this means is that users can deposit and borrow, but they must have more collaterals deposited than debts in USD at all times.
+What this means is that users can deposit and borrow, but they must have more value in collateral assets deposited than debt in USD at all times.

-Liquidation refers to the action of repaying for another user's debt position and taking away a certain amount of collateral in return.
+Liquidation refers to the action of repaying another user's debt position and taking away a certain amount of collateral in return if their health factor drops below 1, within liquidation range.

 Liquidation threshold provides a buffer for price fluctuations in case of liquidation to protect borrowers from sharp price fluctuations and potential liquidations.
 When a user is withdrawing or borrowing, the protocol uses the LTV ratio as well as liquidation threshold to check if the user is still overcollateralized after withdrawal or borrowing.
 Namely, it's called 'collateralization ratio':